-A comprehensive assessment of the potential effects of a proposed residential development in Elphin, Co.
-Roscommon on designated Natura 2000 sites was carried out in September 2021 by Noreen McLoughlin, MSc, MCIEEM of Whitehill Environmental.
-This assessment allowed areas of potential ecological value and potential ecological constraints associated with this proposed development to be identified and it also enabled potential ecological effects associated with the proposed development on designated sites to be assessed.
+A comprehensive assessment of the potential significant effects of a proposed development (Change of Use under Part 8) at Unit 1, New St, Ballaghaderreen, Co.
+Roscommon on designated Natura 2000 sites was carried out in November 2023 by Noreen McLoughlin, MSc, MCIEEM of Whitehill Environmental.